blazarlabs-io/tracecork/README.md

 ### Setup Wine Tokenization Service

 The wine tokenization service is a separate app, which is used to tokenize wines on the Cardano blockchain.
 Tracecork interacts with this service through a custom API.
-Find all the necesary information in the [wine-tokenization-service](https://github.com/mariusgeorgescu/wine-tokenization-service) repository.
-The endoints allows tracecork web to tokenize wines on the blockchain through a series of fetches using the custom API.
+Find all the necessary information in the [wine-tokenization-service](https://github.com/mariusgeorgescu/wine-tokenization-service) repository.
+The endpoints allows tracecork web to tokenize wines on the blockchain through a series of fetches using the custom API.

 ![Wine Tokenization Service](./assets/wine-tokenization-service.png)

 ### Setup Third Party Clients

-Tracecork uses a few third party services in order to facilitate the enabling and maintainance of certain features.
+Tracecork uses a few third party services in order to facilitate the enabling and maintenance of certain features.
 These services are:

 - [Sendgrid](https://sendgrid.com/)
 - [Sanity](https://www.sanity.io/)